 DNA testing and genealogical studies have revealed that the Shaddock branch of the family is the long lost descendants of one of the Massachusetts Shattucks founder's son, Samuel Shattuck (born 1666).
 They may have migrated from the Massachusetts bay colony to North Carolina first, then moved on to Charles Town (Charleston) South Carolina around 1700.
 The other scenario is that they went directly from New England to Charleston (then Charlestown) because there is evidence of family already there.
 The South Carolina Shaddocks in subsequent generations moved west and throughout the U.S. south.
 To see the history and genealogy of the South Carolina Shaddocks click here.

 North Molton in Devon, on the border with Somerset, is one of the oldest Shattocke villages.
-It is a branch of the Stogumber Shattocks and has a "Sir Thomas Shattock" as its founder.
+It shares a common ancestor with the Milverton Shattocks and has a "Sir Thomas Shattock" as its founder.
 All living descendants of the Shattocke family with the "Shaddick" variation have so far been traced back to this village.
 There was a thriving cloth trade in North Devon when Shatticks lived there.
 Thomas Shattocke of North Molton moved to the village of Yarnscombe and subsequent generations spread south into north Devon, first the Shattocke, then Shaddock and Shaddick forms of the name prevailed.
 The Shaddocks and Shaddicks of north Devon were part of the great diaspora of Shattockes to the north in England (notably Bristol) and overseas to the English colonies.